Can You Carry a Weapon Without a Permit License in Georgia?

 • Individuals under 21 years old (unless they are active U.S. military)

 If you are not sure if owning and carrying a pistol, revolver, rifle, or shotgun is legal given your background, call Larry Kohn or Cory Yager at (404) 567-5515 to set up a free lawyer consultation in person or on the phone.
-Georgia gun laws change year to year so it is smart to consult with a criminal defense attorney who knows the latest legal code.
+Georgia gun laws change year to year so it’s smart to consult with a criminal defense attorney who knows the latest Georgia gun carry permit laws.

-Can a Convicted Felon Still Try to Obtain a Weapons Carry License?
+Can a Convicted Felon Get a Weapons Carry License?

 The process for a convicted felon to petition for a weapons carry license in Georgia is as follows: